soccermitchy/NoflameClient/README.md

-# OracleNetClient
+# NoFlame Client

-The main OracleNet Client
+The main NoFlame Client
+Based on OracleNet